wtaylor17/VPRNN/README.md

 # VPRNN
-Implementation and experimental results for volume preserving recurrent neural networks (VPRNN) in keras with tensorflow 1.x backend.
+Official implementation and experimental results (excluding grid searches) for volume preserving recurrent neural networks (VPRNN) in keras with tensorflow 1.x backend.

 ## Dependencies
 This repository depends on the `keras-vpnn` package.
 Install that with